Gorav22/Medical-Diagnosis/README.md

-# Disease Prediction Web App
+# Medical Diagnosis Web App

 This is a Streamlit web application that predicts various diseases based on user input.
 It uses pre-trained machine learning models to provide predictions for diabetes, heart disease, Parkinson's disease, lung cancer, and hypothyroidism.